cognetive/VPC-Flow-Logs-Analytics/tutorials/anomaly_detection.md

 ![alt text](images/learning_1.png)

 Note that we got a test error of 1.06.
-We can try to improve it by extending the learning phase; We pass **is_initial=False** to continue the learning from the stopping point:
+We can try to improve that by extending the learning phase; We pass **is_initial=False** to continue the learning from the stopping point:

 ![alt text](images/learning_2.png)